paleovar/ClimBayes/README.md

 The development of this package has been supported by funds of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), [Project No. 395588486](https://gepris.dfg.de/gepris/projekt/395588486?context=projekt&task=showDetail&id=395588486&), by the [PalMod](https://www.palmod.de/) project (subproject no. 01LP1926C), the [Heinrich-Böll-Stiftung](https://boell.de/), and the [Studienstiftung des deutschen Volkes](https://www.studienstiftung.de/).
 The study benefited from discussions within the [CVAS](https://pastglobalchanges.org/science/wg/cvas/intro) working group, a working group of the [Past Global Changes (PAGES)](https://pastglobalchanges.org/pal) project.
 We thank the members of the [Earth's climate and environmental dynamics](https://www.iup.uni-heidelberg.de/en/research/paleoclimate-dynamics) and the [SPACY](https://uni-tuebingen.de/climatology/) groups for discussion at different stages of the package development.

-The authors,

-*Maybritt Schillinger & Beatrice Ellerhoff, April 2022*
+*Maybritt Schillinger & Beatrice Ellerhoff*